-D. Investigation Steps
+E. Investigation Steps

-The District will fairly and objectively investigate harassment and discrimination complaints.
+The District will fairly and objectively investigate harassment and discrimination Complaints.
 Employees designated to serve as investigators under this regulation shall have adequate training on what constitutes sexual harassment, including sexual violence, and how the District's grievance process operates.
-The investigator may not have any real or perceived conflicts of interest and must be able to investigate the allegations impartially.
+The investigator may not have any real or perceived conflicts of interest and must be able to investigate the allegations impartially using trauma-informed investigation techniques.